 Many users have reported Google Chrome fails to load YouTube or play any YouTube videos, seemingly without rhyme or reason.
 Most of them can't tell why it happens or what causes the error.
 While the solution to this issue may be as simple as switching to a stronger and faster internet connection, it can also be as tedious as resetting browser or app data on the browser and application levels.

 As listed and explained in this guide, this issue may be caused by a handful of factors.
 The steps for fixing YouTube videos not playing on Google Chrome have been simplified in this tutorial.
-Follow the steps properly, and you wouldn't face difficulties fixing this issue for your Google Chrome browser.
+Follow the steps properly, and you wouldn't face difficulties fixing this YouTube video not playing on Google Chrome issue.

 Clearing a site's data or the entire browser's data will also clear/delete: